ELCA candidates at non-ELCA seminaries

 Luther Seminary welcomes candidates for affiliation in order to complete educational and internship requirements for Word and Sacrament or Word and Service in the Evangelical Lutheran Church in America (ELCA).

-If you have any questions, please feel free to contact us.
+If you have any questions, please contact us.
 We look forward to working with you as you meet synodical requirements for rostered ministry.

 As you plan for affiliation, please note that students are not eligible for scholarships and financial aid from Luther Seminary unless they intend to complete a degree.
 Non-degree candidates who are completing the six courses noted below, and are not enrolled in a degree program (Master of Arts or Master of Theology) will not qualify for financial aid.